Chaoyingz/flect/README.md

 - **SEO Friendly**: Supports server-side rendering for better search engine visibility.
 - **Custom Components**: You can conveniently use your own built React components in flect.

-You can also view the [documentation website](https://flect.celerforge.com/docs/introduction/), which is completely built with flect and deployed using [Vercel](https://vercel.com/), source code can be found [here](https://github.com/Chaoyingz/flect/tree/main/docs).
+You can also view the [documentation website](https://flect.celerforge.com/docs/introduction/), which is completely built with flect, source code can be found [here](https://github.com/Chaoyingz/flect/tree/main/docs).

 ## Why use flect?